CeON/chrum/README.md

 =====
 ----

-For more information check Chrum's [wiki](https://github.com/pdendek/chrum/wiki)
+For more information check Chrum's [wiki](https://github.com/pdendek/chrum/wiki) or read [the article](http://arxiv.org/abs/1303.5234).

 ----